decompals/decompedia/projects/gamecube-wii/skyward-sword.md

 * Tokyo Friend Park II - Ketteiban has full DWARF debug info
 * [The Wind Waker](/projects/gamecube-wii/wind-waker) and [Twilight Princess](/projects/gamecube-wii/twilight-princess) are earlier entries in the series for similar hardware
   * Collision code is lifted straight from TP
+  * JSystem code is very similar to TP's JSystem
-  * Various graphics code resembles code found there
+  * Various graphics code resembles code found in TWW/TP (e.g. shadows)
   * Code found in cLib, mLib, sLib can sometimes be found in TWW/TP SComponent or mLib
   * EGG is a JSystem successor